mjrlowe/maze_generator/README.md

 npm install @thewizardbear/maze_generator
 ```

-And then you import the module in your code by adding the following to the top of your every file that uses the maze_generator module:
+And then import the module in your code by adding the following to the top of your every file that uses the maze_generator module:

 ```javascript
 import {Maze} from "@thewizardbear/maze_generator";